Sum of Measures 1—5 (Total Package)

 |11 - Other Economic Measures||

-i) April 26, The government issued its first covid-19 domestic development bond of SBD120 million to finance its COVID-19 economic stimulus package; (ii) May, To stimulate medium to long-term growth, the COVID-19 Bond will finance essential public services like health and education.
+(i) 26 April 2020, The government issued its first COVID-19 domestic development bond of SBD120 million to finance its COVID-19 ESP; (ii) May 2020, To stimulate medium to long-term growth, the COVID-19 Bond will finance essential public services like health and education.

-April: (i) The government has implemented measures to prevent the entry of COVID-19 including suspension of all international flights until July 15 (except for those carrying essential COVID-19 related cargo), no entry of noncitizens, and strict mandatory quarantine for all returning passengers; (ii) In addition, the government has declared a state of emergency, scaled down public services to essential services only and temporarily closed entertainment places, closing schools (most will resume on April 27; exam classes in low-risk areas will resume on May 18) and temporarily suspending some services, as well as restrict travel of its citizens to the capital, Honiara; (iii) The Prime Minister has ordered the restriction of small craft vessels to and from the common border between Solomon Islands and Papua New Guinea; (iv) April 8, The government announced an extension of the state of emergency for another 4 months ending on July 25, 2020; May: (v) May 8, The Prime Minister made the order to reopen business entities except for night clubs within the emergency zone, Honiara; (vi) May 11, The national carrier, Solomon Airlines announced the suspension of all international flights until July 15, but it will continue to operate government approved cargo and charter flights as needed [update]; (vii) On May 20, the emergency zones went into a mock lockdown for 36 hours to test their capabilities in case of future needs; (viii) May 25, all schools had reopened; (ix) May 26, after confirming its in-country COVID-19 testing capability, the government repatriated its stranded nationals from Australia, New Zealand, Vanuatu, and Fiji.
-More repatriation flights from these countries were scheduled for June (19 and 31) and July (1) [update].
+April 2020: (i) The government has implemented measures to prevent the entry of COVID-19 including suspension of all international flights (except for those carrying essential COVID-19 related cargo), no entry of noncitizens, and strict mandatory quarantine for all returning passengers; (ii) In addition, the government has restricted travel of its citizens to the capital, Honiara; (iii) The Prime Minister has ordered the restriction of small craft vessels to and from the common border between Solomon Islands and Papua New Guinea; (iv) 11 May 2020, The national carrier, Solomon Airlines announced the suspension of all international flights until 15 July 2020; On 11 June 2020, it was extended until 31 August 2020; On 29 July 2020, the suspension was extended until 24 October 2020, but it will continue to operate government approved cargo and charter flights as needed; On 2 October 2020, the suspension of international flights was extended until 10 January 2021; On 30 November, international flights were suspended until 27 March 2021; On 11 February 2021, the suspension was extended until 30 October 2021; (v) 26 May 2020, after confirming its in-country COVID-19 testing capability, the government repatriated its stranded nationals from Australia, New Zealand, Vanuatu, and Fiji.
+More repatriation flights from these countries were scheduled on June (19 and 31) 2020 and July (1) 2020; On 13 July 2020, the government announced two more repatriation flights scheduled on 21 and 23 July 2020; On 3 October 2020, all scheduled repatriation flights have been put on hold with the confirmation of the first positive COVID-19 case; 24 November 2020, The next repatriation flight of nationals in New Zealand is scheduled on 6 December 2020; (vi) 5 November 2020, The government has extended the international border closures until 31 January 2021.